Subject Source: Art & Architecture Thesaurus

 Overview This small collection of papers contains legal and financial papers, deeds, marriages certificates, and memorabilia primarily concerning the Bartram family and other Delaware County (Pa.)
 Quaker families collected by Eleanor Ayres Gensemer.

 Abstract The Sarah Cooper Tatum Hilles family papers house the correspondence of a Quaker family who lived in Philadelphia, Pennsylvania; Woodbury, New Jersey; Wilmington, Delaware; and other surrounding areas from approximately 1840 to 1882.
 A majority of the letters were written to or by Sarah Cooper Tatum Hilles; her husband, John Smith Hilles; and other Tatum or Hilles family members.
 There is a small sampling of assorted family papers, dating from 1825 to 1901.
 Included, among other items, are...

-Scope and Contents A collection of legal documents and other papers, including land deeds, wills and surveys from the 17th, 18th and 19th centuries, primarily relating to the Kirk family.
-All the deeded property was in Darby Township, PA.
+Overview A collection of legal documents and other papers, including land deeds, wills, and surveys from the 17th, 18th, and 19th centuries, primarily relating to the Kirk family.
+All the deeded property was in Darby Township, Pennsylvania.

 Overview The Knight family was a Quaker family from Montgomery County, Pennsylvania.
 The collection contains chiefly legal and business papers of Jacob P. Tyson, his wife, Mary B. Michener Tyson, and others.
 Also contains family correspondence, wills, deeds, estate papers, biographical and genealogical materials, marriage certificates, memorabilia, printed material, and pictures.
 Includes material relating to the Michener and Warner families.